coder-Rishi05/Mongodb/readme.md

 2. Reserved Words

-    If a field name is a reserved keyword in MongoDB, use quotes to distinguish it from the reserved keyword
+    If a field name is a reserved keyword in MongoDB, use quotes to distinguish it from the reserved keyword.

 ```